-158. Aside from offering a space of refuge for people and cattle during cyclone events, the project also has the following environmental and social benefits:
+166. Aside from offering a safe place for evacuation of people and cattle during cyclone events, the project also has the following environmental and social benefits:

-- (i) temporary employment for construction workers, equipment maintenance and support staff. - (ii) additional facility for Madrasha use - (iii) solar panels will supply electricity to the cyclone shelter, lowering the need to draw energy from the grid.
+- (i) temporary employment for construction workers, equipment maintenance and support staff. - (ii) additional facility for school use - (iii) solar panels will supply electricity to the cyclone shelter, lowering the need to draw energy from the grid.

 VII.
-INFORMATION DISCLOSURE, CONSULTATION AND PARTICIPATION
+INFORMATION DISCLOSURE.
+CONSULTATION AND PARTICIPATION